Tatar in Russia

 Although the Tatar are primarily Islamic, many still observe sabantuy, or "rites of spring."
 This is an ancient agricultural festival that is celebrated simultaneously with the anniversary of the founding of the Russian Tatar Republic on June 25.
 These celebrations have their origins in Shamanism (the belief in an unseen world of gods, demons, and ancestral spirits).

 The younger generation of Tatar wear contemporary city-style clothing.
 However, the older, collective farm members wear traditional dress.
-Many Tatar will identify themselves as Muslims before they will identify themselves as Tatar.
+Many Tatar will identify themselves as Muslims before they identify themselves as Tatar.
 Unlike devout Muslims, however, some of the Tatar will eat pork, and very few observe the prescribed Islamic fasts.

 What Are Their Beliefs?